2018 Michael Smith Ethics Case Competition

 Michael Smith Ethics Case Competition Requirements

-All Providence College undergraduate students are eligible for this case competition.
+All Providence College undergraduate students were eligible for this case competition.

 Team Composition and Registration:

-Teams are to be comprised of four members.
-Each team identifies a captain, and this competition is limited to 25 teams that will be registered on a first come, first served basis.
+Teams were comprised of four members.
+Each team identified a captain, and the competition was limited to 20 teams that were registered on a first come, first served basis.
 There were 13 teams in total that competed.
-Teams were permitted and encouraged to select a faculty advisor, who may provide feedback as they develop their case presentation.
+Teams were permitted and encouraged to select a faculty advisor, who provided feedback as they developed their case presentation.
 Team registration opened on Wednesday, November 1, and the deadline to register was Friday, January 12.

-The case was distributed on Thursday, February 2.
-The semifinal round of student presentations took place from 5 p.m. – 10 p.m. on Thursday, February 16th.
-The semifinal round consisted of a 15 minute PowerPoint presentation with cited information sources, followed by five minutes of questions from a panel of faculty and alumni judges.
-All team members must participate in the team presentation.
-Based on judge evaluations of team performance, five teams advance to the Final Round.
+The case was distributed at 9 a.m. on Friday, January 19.
+The semifinal round of student presentations took place from 5 p.m. to 10 p.m. on Wednesday, January 31.
+The semifinal round consisted of a 15-minute PowerPoint presentation with cited information sources, followed by five minutes of questions from a panel of faculty and alumni judges.
+All team members were required to participate in the team presentation.
+Based on judge evaluations of team performance, four teams advanced to the Final Round.

-Final round presentations were held on February 25th, with the similar rules as for the semifinal round, except for a longer question and answer period (a 15-minute PowerPoint presentation, followed by 10 minutes of questions from the judges).
-After a champion is crowned, all of the final round teams will attend the Friars Basketball game against Marquette.
+Final round presentations were held on Saturday, February 3, with the similar rules as for the semifinal round, except for a longer question and answer period (a 15-minute PowerPoint presentation, followed by 10 minutes of questions from the judges).
+After the champion was crowned, all of the final round teams were invited to attend the Friars Basketball game against Georgetown on Tuesday, February 6.

-Submissions will be evaluated on the creativity, practicality, and persuasiveness of the recommendations.
+Submissions were evaluated on the creativity, practicality, and persuasiveness of the recommendations.

-The first place team will earn $2,000, to be shared evenly among the team of four students.
-If possible, the team will also represent the college in the Annual Collegiate Ethics Case Competition at the Eller College of Management, The University of Arizona, scheduled for October, 2017.
+The first place team earned $2,000, to be shared evenly among the team of four students.
+If possible, the team will also represent the college in the Annual Collegiate Ethics Case Competition at the Eller College of Management, The University of Arizona, scheduled for Fall 2018.

-The second place team will earn $1,000, to be shared evenly among the team of four students.
+The second place team earned $1,000, to be shared evenly among the team of four students.

 2017 Michael Smith Ethics Case Competition